Migrating from Cocoa

 Metadata and predicate management

-In iOS 5 and later, the use of metadata queries is supported only for locating files in the user’s iCloud storage.
-Prior to iOS 5, metadata queries are not supported at all.
+The use of metadata queries in iOS is supported only for locating files in the user’s iCloud storage.

 Distributed objects and port name server management

-The Distributed Objects technology is not available, but you can still use the
+The Distributed Objects technology is not available in iOS, but you can still use the

 Cocoa bindings are not supported in iOS.
 Instead, iOS uses a slightly modified version of the target-action model that adds flexibility in how you handle actions in your code.